Jonathan S. Bush: Personal life

+Bush is married and has seven children.
+In May 2018, a report detailed Bush's verbal and physical abuse towards his first wife.
+Although claims were dropped after further investigation, Bush has publicly admitted to battering his ex-wife, including punching her multiple times in the sternum while she held one of their young children, and at one point giving her a black eye.
+He is currently married to Fay Rotenberg.

 Business career

 Early career

-Just before coming to Wesleyan, Bush took time off from his studies to work on George H. W. Bush's 1988 presidential campaign.
+Bush took time off from college to work on George H. W. Bush's 1988 presidential campaign.
 As an EMT, Bush spent a summer vacation during college operating a 911 response ambulance in New Orleans.
 In 1991, Bush volunteered to become a combat medic at the start of Operation Desert Storm, doing boot camp at Fort Jackson in South Carolina, but did not ship out because the war ended before he finished.

-The business side of Bush's training stemmed from his time as an associate of J. Bush & Company, Inc., a firm founded by his father that assisted foreign embassies in banking, and as a consultant at Booz Allen Hamilton, where he was a member of its Managed Care Strategy Group.
+Bush's worked as an associate at J. Bush & Company, Inc., a firm founded by his father that assisted foreign embassies in banking, and as a consultant at Booz Allen Hamilton, where he was a member of its Managed Care Strategy Group.

-athenahealth
+Athenahealth

 In 1997, Bush and Todd Park, a colleague from Booz Allen, founded Athena Women's Health, a women's health and birthing clinic housed in San Diego for soon-to-be, new, and current mothers.
-After Park's brother Ed Park helped develop its system, Athena Women's Health transformed into athenahealth, a healthcare technology platform offering a suite of services to help hospital and ambulatory providers coordinate care and work at the tops of their licenses.
-In 2000, Bush raised more than $10 million in venture capital funding to support athenahealth, which launched a successful IPO in 2007.
-Bush was athenahealth's CEO until his resignation on June 6, 2018.
+After Park's brother Ed Park helped develop its system, Athena Women's Health transformed into Athenahealth, a healthcare technology platform offering a suite of services to help hospital and ambulatory providers coordinate care and work at the tops of their licenses.
+In 2000, Bush raised more than $10 million in venture capital funding to support Athenahealth, which launched a successful IPO in 2007.
+Bush was the company's CEO until his resignation on June 6, 2018, under pressure from shareholders and women's activists following allegations of misconduct in which he proportedly created a "sexually hostile work environment" for at least one female employee.